HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   disguised as government-endosed immigration influx, as her control of both local governments and manufacturing industries growing deeper each day.
-  Since her FEUj are much more efficient and effective than natural humans, she was able to increase the national productivity despite the population drop, and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet).
+  Since her FEUj (which is part of her- and in many senses, is her herself) are much more efficient and effective than natural humans, she was able to increase the national productivity despite the population drop, and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet), as government official positions prioritized for replacement.
-  This also allows her
-  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation of everyone stayed with her gentle guidance, helping them to become who they want to be
+  This also eventually allows her to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation of everyone stayed with her gentle guidance, helping them to become who they want to be